This topic describes what it means to run an EventFlow fragment or LiveView project in StreamBase Studio.

 You can enqueue test data or live data in the same ways to a running fragment and to one being debugged.

 A running application stays running until you stop it, whether or not it is receiving input data.
 If the flow of enqueued data stops, the application continues running.

-An application run in debug mode honors breakpoints set in your application, and runs until it reaches the first breakpoint.
-Thereafter, you can step through the application one instruction at a time.
+An application run in debug mode honors breakpoints set in your fragment, and runs until it reaches the first breakpoint.
+Thereafter, you can step through the application one instruction at a time with the EventFlow Debugger.

-The following topics provide the details of running and stopping StreamBase applications.
+The following topics provide the details of running, using, and stopping EventFlow fragments.

-See Running Applications in Studio to learn about running and stopping an application in StreamBase Studio, using the default run configuration.
+See Running Modules and Fragments in Studio to learn about running and stopping a fragment in StreamBase Studio, using the default run configuration.

-See Editing EventFlow Run Configurations to learn about creating and saving custom run configurations for your StreamBase applications.
+See Editing EventFlow Run Configurations to learn about creating and saving custom run configurations for your EventFlow fragments.

-See Running Applications from the Command Line to learn about running and stopping applications at the Windows or UNIX command prompt.
+See Running Fragments from the Command Line to learn about running and stopping applications at the command prompt.